MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/eye-tracking/eye-tracking-basic-setup.md

 1. **Enable simulated eye tracking**:
     - Click on the _'Input'_ tab in your MRTK configuration profile.
     - From there, navigate to _'Input Data Providers'_ -> _'Input Simulation Service'_.
-    - Clone the _'DefaultMixedRealityInputSimpulationProfile'_ to make changes to it.
+    - Clone the _'DefaultMixedRealityInputSimulationProfile'_ to make changes to it.
-    - Check the _'Simulate Eye Position'_ checkbox.
+    - Select the appropriate _'Default Eye Gaze Simulation Mode'_ setting.

     ![MRTK eyes simulate](../../images/eye-tracking/mrtk_setup_eyes_simulate.jpg)